Last Updated on February 1, 2026 by Emily Hopkins

 Qualifying individuals, including foreigners, can enjoy discounts on various expenses, such as healthcare, entertainment, and transportation.
 Panama also has enticing tax incentives for retirees that most countries often don’t have.

-Foreign-earned income is not taxed in Panama, and there are no capital gains taxes on real estate transactions.
+Panama does not tax foreign-earned income, and it imposes no capital gains taxes on real estate transactions.
 This can result in significant savings for retirees, especially those with pensions or investment income.

-When it comes to the weather, Panama’s tropical climate is appealing to many retirees seeking a warm and sunny environment.
-The country experiences distinct dry and wet seasons, providing various climates depending on the region.
-Coastal areas, such as those along the Pacific or Caribbean, offer beachside living with a tropical climate.
+When it comes to weather, Panama’s tropical climate is especially appealing to retirees seeking warmth and sunshine.
+The country experiences distinct wet and dry seasons, creating a variety of climates depending on the region.
+Coastal areas along the Pacific and Caribbean coasts provide the added allure of beachside living under a tropical sun.

 Canada